-Figure 10-2 shows when the database server executes the output support function.
+The following figure shows when the database server executes the output support function.

 Figure 10-2.
-Execution of the Output Support Function
+Execution of the output support function

 If the opaque data type is pass by reference, the output support function should perform the following tasks: